 Empire Infrastructure Program: The construction phase of the Empire Infrastructure Project, Phase IA, began in Fiscal Year 2009-2010.
 The project consists of installing a storm-water management system in the area bounded by: E St. to the west, Hwy.
 132 (Yosemite Blvd.) to the South, I St. and G St. to the East, and Center Ave. to the North.
 The underground work, including the installation of the storm-water collection lines and a horizontal drain system were completed this year.
 Construction began on the topside improvements including grinding and re-grading of roads, installation of catch basins and pouring of the concrete curb and gutter and forming of ADA accessible ramps.
 Construction of Phase IA is scheduled to be completed in the first quarter of Fiscal Year 2010-2011.
-This includes finishing of curb and gutter and ADA accessible ramps, repaving of roads, and the installation of signage and striping.
+This includes finishing of curb and gutter and striping.